tjammer/schmu/README.md

 # schmu
-A WIP functional programming language focused on a simple and practical core, compiled to native code through LLVM.
+A WIP small, mostly functional programming language which compiles to native code.

+**Disclaimer** schmu is a passion project which I develop for fun.
+Please don't use it for anything too serious.

+schmu is the language I'd like to program in: A strongly typed, type-inferred compiled language that can be programmed in a functional way (see below).
+It prefers stack- over heap allocations, and can easily interface with C code.

 Here's what it looks like: